Train protection.

 SBB operates the most heavily and densely used rail network in the world.
 Every day, several thousand trains run on SBB’s network of over 3,000 kilometres, delivering around one million passengers to their destinations.
 SBB also transports over 100,000 tonnes of freight on its rails each day.

-Train protection plays an important role in ensuring that passenger and freight trains run safely and on time over this busy network.
+Train protection plays an important role in ensuring that passenger and freight trains always run safely and on time over this busy network.
+Train protection systems automatically apply train brakes as required to prevent collisions.

 A train protection system for the whole of Europe.

 There are a large number of different national train protection systems in Europe for historic reasons.
 For a train to be able to run from Rotterdam to Genoa, it currently still requires several different train protection systems.
-ETCS (European Train Control System) was developed as a European standard to harmonise technologies and promote rail transport in Europe, thereby strengthening the competitive advantage of rail transport.
+ETCS (European Train Control System) was developed as a European standard to harmonise technologies and promote rail transport, thereby strengthening the competitive advantage of the railway.

-The large number of train protection systems used in European countries is to be replaced by a technologically and operationally standardised solution to facilitate frequent and fast cross-border train movements throughout Europe.
+The large number of train control systems used in European countries is to be replaced by a technically and operationally standardised solution to facilitate frequent and fast cross-border train movements throughout Europe.

-With the rollout of ETCS Level 1 completed in 2018, Switzerland is the first country in Europe to fully meet the requirements for European interoperability.
+With the rollout of ETCS Level 1 completed in 2018, Switzerland was the first country to meet the requirements for European interoperability.

-Thanks to the network-wide use of ETCS Level 1 and Level 2, the entire Swiss standard-gauge network can now be operated without the use of an additional national train protection system.
+Thanks to the network-wide use of ETCS Level 1 and Level 2, the entire Swiss normal-gauge network can now be operated without the use of an additional national train protection system.